JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8010 days**.

-And here is a just a random fact -  **The leading cause of poisoning for children under the age of six in the home is liquid dish soap**.
+And here is a just a random fact -  **According to legend, tea originated in China when tea leaves accidentally blew into a pot of boiling water**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)